FastAPI vs Flask: Which Should You Choose?

 In the realm of web development, Python boasts a rich ecosystem of frameworks that cater to a variety of development styles and project scales.
 Choosing the appropriate framework is essential for efficiency, maintainability, and scalability of web applications.
 This exploration of Flask and FastAPI will demystify their capabilities and help developers navigate the Python framework landscape with confidence.

-A Brief Overview of Flask
+A Brief Overview of Flask: A Micro Web Framework

-Flask is a lightweight and flexible microframework that has stood the test of time in the Python community.
-It follows the "batteries included" philosophy, providing developers with the essentials to get a web application up and running quickly.
-Flask's extensibility allows for the integration of object relational mappers like SQLAlchemy, enabling developers to work with databases in an intuitive manner.
+Flask is a lightweight and flexible micro framework that has stood the test of time in the Python community.
+It follows the “batteries included” philosophy, providing developers with the essentials to get a web application up and running quickly.
+Flask’s extensibility allows for the integration of object relational mappers like SQLAlchemy, enabling developers to work with databases in an intuitive manner.

 An Introduction to FastAPI